 TA: What's something that other tourists do when traveling that drives you crazy and why?

-Parm: Speaking loudly and treat locals with disrespect.
+Parm: Speaking loudly and treating locals with disrespect.